Beni Shoga vs. Gari: Japanese Pickled Ginger

-Actually, these Japanese garnishes, Beni Shoga and Gari are both made by pickling ginger, so some people seem to confuse them.
+As these garnishes, Beni Shoga and Gari, are both pickled ginger, some people seem to confuse them.

 Kizami Beni Shoga (刻み紅しょうが)

-Beni Shoga is made of the roots of ginger that have been picked in Ume plum vinegar infused with red Shiso (perilla) leaves.
+Beni Shoga is the rhizome of ginger picked in Ume plum vinegar infused with red Shiso (perilla) leaves.
 And its reddish color traditionally comes from their extract.

-While Beni Shoga has its roots in the Kansai region around Osaka, Gari is said to have originated in the Kanto region around Tokyo.
+While Beni Shoga has its roots in the Kansai region around Osaka, Gari originated in the Kanto region around Tokyo.